stachenov/quazip/CONTRIBUTING.md

 **Setting up for a PR submission**

-Here are the steps you need to follow if you're sending your *first* PR to QuaZIP.
+Here are the steps you need to follow if you're sending your *first* PR to QuaZip.
 You don't need to repeat these each time.

 0. If you haven't installed Git yet, do so.
 In Windows, choose the recommended setting for line endings.
 1. Go to https://github.com/stachenov/quazip.
 2. Click “Fork” in the top-right corner and wait until forking is complete.
-3. You should now have a full copy of QuaZIP in your own GitHub account.
+3. You should now have a full copy of QuaZip in your own GitHub account.
 This may sound like a huge overkill to just send a small patch, but it's actually very convenient once you get used to it.
-4. Clone QuaZIP to your computer.
+4. Clone QuaZip to your computer.
 Use your own account's repo URL as a source, NOT https://github.com/stachenov/quazip!
 To do it, run
 ```
 git clone https://github.com/your-user-name-goes-here/quazip
 ```
 This command will create a new `quazip` directory and clone into it.
-Now you have two QuaZIP repos.
+Now you have two QuaZip repos.
 One in your GitHub account, accessible to you only via GitHub itself, and another one in the directory that has just been created.
 Let's call the repo on your PC the local repo.
 It is rooted at the directory that was created by Git when you